 Those example titles are not targeted to an audience.

-The truth is that such blog posts forget the challenging parts that come with it.
+The truth is that such blog posts forget the challenging parts that come with them.
 Those missing parts are the lifeline for readers.

 The best way is your own experience.
 If someone is writing about affiliate marketing but lacks experience, that content 100% missed the mark.
 You can tell that there is some truth missing.